-Once a haven for bohemian culture in New York, Manhattan’s East Village has morphed into a bustling home to high-end restaurants, brunch spots, and a veritable destination for noodles.
-While a number of high-profile chefs have opened establishments In the neighborhood, it remains a locale for the creative, the under-the-radar, and the experimental.
-These are the 20 best restaurants in the East Village, Manhattan.
+Once a haven for bohemian culture in New York, the East Village has morphed into a bustling home to high-end restaurants, brunch spots, and a noodle destination.
+While a number of high-profile chefs have opened establishments in the neighborhood, it remains a locale for the creative, the under-the-radar, and the experimental.
+These are the 24 best restaurants in the East Village.

 Maharlika Filipino Moderno functions as a destination for homesick Filipinos as well as newcomers.
 While Maharlika insists that it is not a fusion restaurant, the menu offers a variety of dishes that incorporate influences from around the globe.
 The menu ranges with everything from fried chicken and ube (purple yam) waffle, served with anchovy butter and macapuno syrup, to balut (fertilized duck egg) and beer-battered spam fries.

-Just a few steps down from street level on East 9th Street is the teeny, sunken Superiority Burger, a haven for vegetarian and vegan food.
-The counter-service operation is helmed by chef Brooks Headley, who left fine dining kitchens to open a burger joint.
-The main attraction is the eponymous burger (a dense patty made from quinoa, chickpeas, and walnuts, piled with muenster cheese, lettuce, tomato, and pickles), which should be paired with the burnt broccoli salad or the daily special, which in the past has included things like corny rice with spring beans.
+Just a few steps below street level on East 9th Street is the teeny, sunken Superiority Burger, a haven for vegetarian and vegan food.
+The counter-service operation is helmed by chef Brooks Headley, who left fine-dining kitchens to open a burger joint.
+The main attraction is the eponymous burger (a dense patty made from quinoa, chickpeas, and walnuts, piled with muenster cheese, lettuce, tomato, and pickles), which should be paired with the burnt broccoli salad or the daily special, which in the past has included things such as corny rice with spring beans.

 Hidden on a quiet section of East 9th Street is Sobaya, an unassuming destination for house-made soba noodles.
-Here, long ribbons of soba swim in hot or cold bowls of soup; there are plenty of pre-constructed bowls to choose from, like the hot wakame (seaweed, kelp, and sesame seeds), or the cold ikura oroshi (salmon roe and grated radish).
-Don’t miss out on the early bird dinner special, offered Monday-Thursday from 5:30pm-7pm, featuring five courses for $22.
+Long ribbons of soba swim in hot or cold bowls of soup; there are plenty of pre-constructed bowls to choose from, such as the hot wakame (seaweed, kelp, and sesame seeds), or the cold ikura oroshi (salmon roe and grated radish).
+Don’t miss out on the early-bird dinner special, offered Monday-Thursday from 5.30pm to 7pm, featuring five courses for $22.

 It’s with good reason that Málà Project is always busy: dry pot.
 This communal, Chengdu-style dish is a fun, DIY project.
 Choose from over 70 ingredients (everything from the innocuous, such as broccoli and beef tenderloin, to the more adventurous, such as pig intestines and chicken heart).
 The kitchen sautées everything you choose with 24 spices, and you can select the dish’s spice level (from non-spicy to fiery).

 Perched on Avenue A is Harry & Ida’s, a funky shop that looks more like a general store than a destination for sandwiches.
 The tin-stamped ceiling and brick interiors are offset by wooden shelves carting bottles of jam, spices, and oils.
-In the back you’ll find the sandwich counter, which is best known for the pastrami sandwich: hunks of spice-rubbed pastrami are piled on a hero, along with buttermilk-fermented cucumbers, rye berries, and anchovy mustard.
-There are plenty of other sandwiches, too – Squash!
-Chicken!
-Eel! – plus eclectic sides like matzo chips.
+In the back you’ll find the sandwich counter, beloved for the pastrami sandwich: hunks of spice-rubbed pastrami are piled on a soft hero, along with buttermilk-fermented cucumbers, rye berries, and anchovy mustard.
+There are plenty of other sandwiches, too – squash, chicken, and eel – plus eclectic sides such as matzo chips.

 Chef Thomas Chen showcases Asian-inspired New American fare at his cozy East 5th Street restaurant.
 The two cuisines are effortlessly fused here: crispy deviled eggs are garnished with a hint of chili, and the snow crab is flush with noodles, squash, and dashi butter.
 But you’d be remiss not to come in at least once for Chen’s popular Pig Out: crispy berkshire pork for two, flanked by arugula salad, fruit, candied walnuts, and peanut noodles.